satoskit/satoskit/README.md

 ### Hi there 👋

 I am a newly graduated Java developer, looking for opportunities to start a career as a developer!
-Interested in working on backend, fullstack and APIs.
+Interested in working on backend, fullstack, APIs and cloud services.
-Currently learning AWS on distance course at Campus Mölndal.
+Currently learning AWS on a distance course at Campus Mölndal.

+Fluent in English, Swedish and of course in Japanese.

 ### Programming Languages
-Java (Spring, Spring Boot), JavaScript (React.js, Vue.js) a bit of Bash
+Java (EE, Spring Boot), JavaScript (React.js, Vue.js) a bit of Bash

 ### Tools etc.
-Eclipse, Visual Studio Code
+Eclipse, Visual Studio Code, IntelliJ
 Maven
-Docker
+Docker, Docker-compose
+npm
-Virtual Machine
+Virtual Machine (VirtualBox, Vagrant)
+AWS

 <!--
 **satoskit/satoskit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.